Examples of Technology in the Classroom

 Technology has made its way into classrooms for decades, but that slow movement has accelerated in recent years.
 Today’s teachers must prepare students for jobs that don’t exist yet.
 To do that, they need the children in their classrooms to be well ahead of the technology curve.

 New tech also offers ways to teach more effectively and use broader techniques that resonate with more students.
-Here are four technology in the classroom examples that are changing the face of education.
+Here are 11 technology in the classroom examples that are changing the face of education.

 1. Video Conferencing

 It’s hard to believe that tablets have been around for less than two decades.
 These devices are part of our daily lives, and they’re one of the most-used types of technology in the classroom.
-Tablets allow students to work at their own pace, completing independent activities and learning self-reliance.
+Tablets allow students to work at their own pace, complete independent activities and learn self-reliance.